University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_6_alignment.md

 To reduce storage requirements, storage formats such as BAM and CRAM are often favoured over SAM as they represent the alignment information in a compressed form.

 BAM (for Binary Alignment Map) is a lossless compression while CRAM can range from lossless to lossy depending on how much compression you want to achieve (up to very much indeed).
-Lossless means that we can completely recover all the data when converting between compression levels, while lossy removes a part of the data that cannot be recovered when converting back to its uncompressed state .
+Lossless means that we can completely recover all the data when converting between compression levels, while lossy removes a part of the data that cannot be recovered when converting back to its uncompressed state.
 Binning quality scores in `fastq` files to reduce storage requirements is lossy as we permanently lose the original data.
 BAMs and CRAMs hold the same information as their SAM equivalent, structured in the same way but the way the files are encoded differs.